– Mild chronic gastritis

 – Gastric polyp with features of a hamartomatous polyp (see comment)

-COMMENT: Histologic sections of the stomach polyp show a spectrum of changes including epithelial hyperplasia, a prominent smooth muscle component, and cystically dilated glands.
+COMMENT: The stomach polyp show a spectrum of changes including epithelial hyperplasia, a prominent smooth muscle component, and cystically dilated glands.
 These findings raise the possibility of a hamartomatous polyp.
 Unfortunately, there are no reliable histologic features to distinguish stomach hamartomatous polyps from reactive lesions such as hyperplastic polyps or inflammatory polyps.
 Syndromes involving gastrointestinal hamartomatous polyps (e.g., Peutz-Jeghers syndrome, Cowden syndrome, and Juvenile polyposis syndrome) should be ruled out clinically.
 Clinical and endoscopic correlation is recommended.

 Neoplastic